-Similar to Creating and Designing with Textiles in Semester 1, the aim of this course is to provide students with an understanding of the practical and creative aspects of textiles.
 Students will have the opportunity to learn about fashion and develop their creativity through designing and producing fashion garments of their own choice.
 Students will learn to use and follow online tutorials and adapt commercial patterns to suit their body shape.
-They will use decoration techniques that they will apply to these projects and will develop the technical skills and techniques required in the construction of these garments.
-Skills and projects in this class are student driven and will be different from those in Creating and Designing with Textiles 1.
+They will learn about decoration techniques that they will apply to these projects and will develop the technical skills and techniques required in the construction of these garments.
+Skills and projects in this class are student driven and will be different from those in Semester 1.